pdoehle/swc-notes/git.md

 - Notice `git` has a two-step process of staging and then committing?

 - We can think of this like a family portrait.
-	- staging is getting everybody in the fram
+	- staging is getting everybody in the frame
 	- committing is taking the photo

 - Why the two-step process?
 Why not just commit?